titan-suite/cli/README.md

 # Titan-CLI

-Command Line Interface for interacting smart contract development on AION
+Command Line Interface for interacting on AION

 ---